Patty691/DailyDoseQuiz/documentation/WeightedMedicationUsage_QuizQuestionGeneration.md

 The name is retrieved from a predefined dictionary.

-4. Weighting of Top 500 and Growth Medications at atc Level
+4. Weighting of Top 500 and Growth medicines at atc Level

 Percentages of usage.

-Growth Medications: Medications with a high growth rate (% from second last to last year).
+Growth medicines: medicines with a high growth rate (% from second last to last year).

 5. Weighting at ATC7 Level Within a Cluster